internetstandards/Internet.nl/README.md

 content or software code is reused.

-## Installation on a new ubuntu 64 machine:
+## Installation on a new ubuntu arm 64 machine:

 Currently ships with Python3.8.
 This is made for python 3.8